A building as a bridge

 Visualisation: Space Encounters, Amsterdam

-Like many former industrial areas once located at the border of town, De Nieuwe Stad in Amersfoort is now a central development opportunity in the meanwhile expanded city.
-Compared to the neighbouring historical center, the scale is larger and the architecture more straightforward.
-It’s also located next to the main train station, all excellent circumstances to create high density with respect to the existing urban fabric.
-Hal6 is one of the existing warehouses, a relatively anonymous building, its long and flat volume being its most distinctive quality and therefore repeated in the new volume that will be build on top.
+Like many former industrial areas once located at the border of town, De Nieuwe Stad in Amersfoort is now a central development opportunity in a meanwhile expanded city.
+Compared to its neighbouring historical centre, the scale is larger and the architecture simpler.
+The site, located next to Amersfoorts main train station, combines with its surroundings to create an ideal environment for high density living and pays respect to the existing urban fabric.
+Hal6 is one of the existing warehouses.
+A relatively anonymous building, its long and flat volume being its most distinctive quality and therefore repeated in the new volume that will be constructed on top.

-Technically more a bridge then a building, the new structure stands completely loose from the building below, using seven big steel red rafters.
-The Nieuwe Stad breathes a certain kind of industrial poetry, non-design which came to be out of mix of economic feasibility, functionality and even lazyness.
+Technically more of a bridge than a building, the new structure stands above the existing warehouse without a physical connection, held with seven enormous red steel rafters holding its frame in place.
+The Nieuwe Stad breathes a certain kind of industrial poetry, non-design which was formulated through economic feasibility, functionality and even lazyness.

 True to its context, the materials and details of the new addition are straightforward and its transitions no-nonsense.